ElizabethWaithera/ElizabethWaithera/README.md

 - All things data science (the more complex, the better!)

 🌍 **When I'm not coding:**
+- Active contributor to AI for social good projects
+- Always excited to join forces on impactful initiatives
+- Mentor and learner in the tech community
 - Spreading the data science love as a Zindi & WiDS Ambassador
 - Spinning my way through life (literally - on a bike!)
 - Learning something new (always!)